Getting on the property ladder in Amsterdam

 If you’re considering buying a house or apartment in Amsterdam, it is advised to first meet with a mortgage advisor at your bank or an agency.
 This will give you a realistic picture of what you can afford.

-The choice of property is either freehold (vrij leen) or leasehold (erfpacht).
+The choice of property is either freehold (eigen grond) or leasehold (erfpacht).
 Make sure to read up on housing rights.
 As a buyer/occupier you will not require a housing permit for an existing property, nor for a new build.
-However, if you are not occupying the property you have purchased, you do need a housing permit for your tenant.
+However, if you are not occupying the property you have purchased, you may need a housing permit for your tenant.
+You are allowed to use your second home (pied-á-terre) for residential purposes, but not for holiday rentals, lodgings for free or (partial) office.
+In those cases it is considered as a hotel or office, which could lead to a fine.
 For more information, see our article about rental property in Amsterdam.

 There are many ways to go about house hunting in Amsterdam:

 Online – Estate agents regularly publish their stock on the major property sites: Funda (in Dutch) and MVA (see above).
-If you’ve already working with a mortgage advisor, ask if they can notify you of new properties (some get houses before they even go on Funda).
+If you’re already working with a mortgage advisor, ask if they can notify you of new properties (possibly even before they even go on Funda).

 New builds – If you’re interested in a new build or want to look at projects under construction, visit www.amsterdamwoont.nl (in Dutch only).